-- Some progress was made in implementing the National System for Evaluation of schools, which is being phased in, and the government has prioritised expenditure on school education.
+- Some progress was made in implementing the National System for Evaluation of schools, which is being phased in.
 A public consultation on the reform of the education system was closed in November 2014 and legislative follow up is expected in early 2015. - Some progress was made towards increasing the share of performance-related public funding for universities (from 13.5% in 2013 to 18% in 2014).
 Standard costs will gradually be introduced over 2014-18 as criteria for allocating the remaining share of public funding.